 #6 Anna Lahey

-Only in her early thirties and she’s already disrupted the Australian beauty game with ‘Vida Glow’ – her range of marine collagen powders for skin, hair and nails.
+From her early thirties, Anna began disrupting the Australian beauty game with ‘Vida Glow‘ – her range of marine collagen powders for skin, hair and nails.
 After discovering the “mystery ingredient” while on a trip to Japan, she brought it back to Australia.
-Anna explained that the ingredient has been part of the Japanese lifestyle for over 300 years with a Japanese pharmacist claimig that it has benefits for hair, skin and nails – and possibly even life expectancy.
+Anna explained that the ingredient has been part of the Japanese lifestyle for over 300 years with a Japanese pharmacist claiming that it has benefits for hair, skin and nails – and possibly even life expectancy.

 “Within three weeks, I had noticed a dramatic reduction in my hair loss, and within four weeks, my skin was glowing – I was blown away,” Anna said, and now she’s helping people across Australia feel and look their best with all-natural ingredients.